Nutrition

 Watch Sodium Intake

 But be careful with overeating olives, as sodium is the biggest nutritional drawback of this otherwise healthy food.
-Olives are healthy, but since they’re usually kept in a briny liquid, they have quite a bit of salt.
+Olives are healthy, but since they’re usually kept in a briny liquid, they can be high in salt.

-If you have high blood pressure or are trying to prevent it, moderate your portions to avoid consuming too much sodium.
+If you have high blood pressure or you’re trying to prevent it, keep portions modest to avoid too much sodium.
+Choosing lower-sodium options, draining and rinsing pitted olives, or pairing them with low-sodium foods can also help you keep your overall intake in check.

 Olive Oil

 So, to recap: are olives healthy?
 You bet.
 But what if you don't like the taste of them?
-Even if whole olives are not to your taste, you can still get many benefits from incorporating the healthiest olive oil into your cooking.
+Even if whole olives are not to your taste, you can still get many benefits from incorporating the healthiest olive oil into your cooking, especially extra-virgin olive oil, which retains more of olives’ natural compounds.

 Are Green Olives Healthy for You?